Painless Root Canals in Rockville, MD

 The final step of the root canal treatment is a dental crown.
 Since the integrity of the tooth is compromised once the tissue is removed, Dr. Sarkarzadeh recommends dental crowns after root canal therapy to strengthen the tooth and support a more stable bite.
 This will help prevent further decay or additional damage to the tooth.
 The dental crown will be colored matched to the surrounding teeth so that it blends in naturally.
 With a proper oral hygiene routine and regular visits to our Rockville, MD dentist office, the restored tooth can last a lifetime.

 Root Canal FAQs

 Are you put to sleep for a root canal?

 No. Most patients are not put to sleep with general anesthesia for a simple root canal procedure.
 However, you will be administered local anesthesia to numb your mouth so that you do not feel pain or discomfort during and immediately after the treatment.
 The process is quick.
 The longest part of the process is waiting for the local anesthesia to fully numb your mouth.

 How do I know if I need a root canal treatment?

 You may need a root canal treatment if you have severe tooth pain localized to a single tooth.
 You may also need a root canal if you feel severe pain while chewing, and your tooth is very sensitive to anything touching it.
 There are also many signs that may make you think that you need a root canal, but your dentist may suggest a simple filling.
 Never diagnose yourself before visiting the dentist for a professional opinion and diagnosis.

 Is it better to have a root canal or tooth extraction?

 The answer to this question depends heavily on the amount of damage the tooth has experienced.
-Your dentist will always recommended saving as much of your natural teeth as possible because they are the best line of defense against bacteria and disease.
+Your dentist will always recommend saving as much of your natural teeth as possible because they are the best line of defense against bacteria and disease.
 Although, there are cases and special situations where a tooth is too damaged to be saved.
-Again, visit your dentist before making any assumptions on your unique dental issues.
+Again, visit your dentist before making any assumptions about your unique dental issues.